JackHack96/logic-synthesis/README.md

 ### Compatibility

-I've succesfully tested this release with the following distributions:
+This repo is tested on the following distributions:
-  - Ubuntu 18.04 / 18.10 / 16.04
+  - Ubuntu 22.04 / 18.04 / 18.10 / 16.04
   - Arch Linux

 Some other platforms should be okay with little or no modifications.
 However, SIS is old software, and may not build or run correctly on modern systems.

 ### Compilation and installation

 If you're using a supported OS like Debian/Ubuntu, you can use the Debian package you can find in the "_releases_" tab.
 There's also an already compiled static binary, with installation and uninstallation scripts.

 For compiling SIS, you'll need the following software:
 - `GNU gcc` (tested with version 7.3)